The Children of Lir: A Fascinating Irish Legend

 Aengus, the God of Love, and Caer Ibormeith

-The swans were a symbol of tragedy in the Children of Lir.
-Conversely, it is a symbol of love in this legend.
-This tale was previously mentioned throughout the article, but briefly.
-It is about Aengus, the God of love, who fell in love with a woman called Caer that he constantly saw in his dreams.
+Swans are a symbol of tragedy in The Children of Lir, but they are also a symbol of love in this legend.
+This tale is about Aengus, the God of love, who fell in love with a woman called Caer, whom he constantly saw in his dreams.

 The Three Shallows on Which the Children of Lir Lived as Swans